tonygiang/CLSS.ExtensionMethods.IList.SwapIndices/README.md

 ### Solution

-`SwapIndices` in an extension method that reduces this common operation to 1 line of code:
+`SwapIndices` is an extension method that reduces this common operation to 1 line of code:

 ```
 using CLSS;